euphoriacyberware-ai/DrawThingsVideoKit/README.md

 ### VideoProcessor

-High-level coordinator that integrates with DrawThingsKit's JobQueue.
+High-level coordinator that subscribes to a `DrawThingsQueue`.
 Supports two modes of operation:

 #### Automatic Mode (Recommended)

-Subscribes to JobQueue events and automatically assembles videos when video jobs complete:
+Subscribes to `DrawThingsQueue` events and automatically assembles videos when video jobs complete:

 ```swift
 // Create a configuration provider for dynamic per-job output URLs